yuxi120407/Coral-reef-image-segmentation-and-classification/demo/README.md

-"model_weight" contains the weights which we have already trained "result_image" contains the result of the image segmentation "test" contains the image you want to test "test_image" contains all the 2012images #Demo
+"model_weight" contains the weights which we have already trained "result_image" contains the result of the image segmentation "test" contains the image you want to test "test_image" contains all the 2012images